como-crear-hardlink-en-windows

 Using Link Shell Extension is very simple.
 The options appear in the context menu of the file explorer.

-To do this, first select the file or directory you want to link to.
-Right-click on it, and choose “Pick Link Source”.
+To do this, first select the file or directory to which you want to create the link.
+Right-click on it and choose “Pick Link Source”.

 link-shell-extension-pick-source